Amir380-A/DE_Project/README.md

 8. **Orchestration and Monitoring**:
    - Orchestrate the entire pipeline using Apache Airflow DAGs.
    - Configure Slack Webhook alerts to notify the data team on task failures or pipeline anomalies.

+9. **observability and montoring**:
+-I made an observability and montoring stack with prometheus and grafana to check the health of the orchestrator airflow by exporting its metrics to prometheus and making dashboards using grafana.

 ---